-Work 5+ Days in July for a Chance to Win These Awesome Prizes!
+Work 5+ Days in September for a Chance to Win These Awesome Prizes!

-Attention ESS employees: If you work 5+ days in July, you’ll automatically earn an entry into our monthly drawing.
+Attention ESS employees: If you work 5+ days in September, you’ll automatically earn an entry into our monthly drawing.
 The more days you work, the more chances you gain to win one of these awesome prizes!Read More

-Congratulations to Our June 2019 Raffle Winners!
+Congratulations to Our August 2019 Raffle Winners!

 Each month, we give away more than $1,000 worth of exciting prizes to some lucky employees who meet or exceed certain work frequency and performance qualifications.
 We want to reward our most dedicated people with an opportunity to win something big!
 We’re pleased to announce the winners of last month’s raffle:Read More